PECOS-packages/PECOS/docs/user-guide/qec-guppy.md

   rejected because one trace cannot certify all quantum-operation paths.
 - Scalar `result(tag, measure(q))` provenance is the certified generic tag path.
 Repeated tags use `occurrence=...`.
+- Generic scalar binding currently relies on the committed-test invariant that Guppy HUGR measurement traversal and source QIS measurement emission use the same ordinal order.
+A future compiler origin-ID ABI should replace this cross-pipeline invariant directly.
 - Aggregate result arrays are not accepted as generic measurement provenance: their public element order is not yet part of the compiler identity ABI.
 Emit direct scalar sideband tags when decoder inputs must be reconstructed from